timvisee/ban-binance-bot/README.md

 ## Privacy notice
 Once added to a group, this bot scans all following user messages to determine whether illegal content is posted.
-All links are visited to determine whether the link to any illegal content.
+All links are visited to determine whether it links to any illegal content.
 All files (photos, GIFs, ...) are downloaded and scanned for illegal content.
-All content is immediately deleted from the servers disk the bot is running on after scanning.
+All content is immediately deleted from the machine the bot is running on after scanning.
 This is an automated process with no user intervention.

-Depending on runtime configuration for the bot, messages detected as spam may be forwarded to a logging chat, to collect and monitor all spam.
+Depending on runtime configuration for the bot, messages detected as spam may be forwarded to a logging chat, including any false-positive detections, to collect and monitor all spam.
+These messages will stay until the logging chat, or the specific forwarded message, is deleted.
+Messages audited as safe are never forwarded by this bot.

 ## License
 This project is licensed under the GNU GPL-3.0 license.